matmir/piESocket_web/README.md

-openNetworkHMI web - moddified version for piESocket project
+openNetworkHMI web - modified version for piESocket project
 =======

 Web part of the openNetworkHMI project.